janpstrunn/nix/README.md

 This repository include an installation script which helps you install this NixOS configuration.
 The script will handle everything (disk format, installation, apply dotfiles config and setup user password).

-To use the script you must be aware of two things:

-- This repository uses `disko` to manage partitions.
+> This repository uses `disko` to manage partitions.
 I do recommend you to use your own `disko` configuration, or check the available ones in this repository at `./profiles/disks/` before proceeding!
-- Home Manager is configured separately from NixOS.
-This means you must run `home-manager switch --flake .` to apply the Home Manager configuration after installation.

 You can try this configuration in two ways: